-On May 1, 2003 in connection with the purchase of SKF's Veenendaal component manufacturing operations and SKF's 23 percent interest in Euroball, we entered into a new \$90 million syndicated credit facility with AmSouth Bank ("AmSouth") as the administrative agent and Suntrust Bank as the euro loan agent for the lenders under which we borrowed \$60.4 million and 26.3 million Euros (\$29.6 million).
+On May 1, 2003 in connection with the purchase of SKF's Veenendaal component manufacturing operations and SKF's 23 percent interest in Euroball, we entered into a new \$90 million syndicated credit facility with AmSouth Bank ("AmSouth") as the administrative agent and Suntrust Bank as the Euro loan agent for the lenders under which we borrowed \$60.4 million and 26.3 million Euros (\$29.6 million).
 This new financing arrangement replaces our prior credit facility with AmSouth and Euroball's credit facility with Hypo Vereinsbank Luxembourg, S.A.
-The credit facility consists of a \$30.0 million revolver expiring on March 1, 2005, bearing interest at a floating rate equal to LIBOR (1.31% at April 30, 2003) plus an applicable margin of 1.25 to 2.0, a \$30.4 million term loan expiring on May 1, 2008, bearing interest at a floating rate equal to LIBOR (1.31% at April 30, 2003) plus an applicable margin of 1.25 to 2.0 and a 26.3 million (\$29.6 million) Euros term loan expiring on May 1, 2008 which bears interest at a floating rate equal to Euro LIBOR (2.57% at April 30, 2003) plus an applicable margin of 1.25 to 2.0.
+The credit facility consists of a \$30.0 million revolver expiring on March 1, 2005, bearing interest at a floating rate equal to LIBOR (1.12% at June 30, 2003) plus an applicable margin of 1.25 to 2.0, a \$30.4 million term loan expiring on May 1, 2008, bearing interest at a floating rate equal to LIBOR (1, 12% at lune 20, 2003) plus an applicable margin of 1, 25 to 2,0 and 2,36 to 2003.
+(1.12% at June 30, 2003) plus an applicable margin of 1.25 to 2.0 and a 26.3 million (\$29.6 million) Euros term loan expiring on May 1, 2008 which bears interest at a floating rate equal to Euro LIBOR (2.14% at June 30, 2003) plus an applicable margin of 1.25 to 2.0.
 The loan agreement contains customary financial and non-financial covenants.
 Such covenants specify that we must maintain certain liquidity measures.
 The loan agreement also contains customary restrictions on, among other things, additional indebtedness, liens on our assets, sales or transfers of assets, investments, restricted payments (including payment of dividends and stock repurchases), issuance of equity securities, and mergers, acquisitions and other fundamental changes in our business.
-The agreement is un-collateralized except for the pledge of stock of certain foreign subsidiaries.
+The credit facility is un-collateralized except for the pledge of stock of certain foreign subsidiaries.
+We were in compliance with all such covenants as of June 30, 2003.